visnudeva/Hyprland-dot-files/README.md

 # Hyprland dot-files

-Here are the config files i am using for hyprland, hyprpaper (wallpaper), waybar,swaylock (lockscreen) and dmenu. they are fully fonctionnnal but full of unused code bits because i am still playing with it adding and removing things.
+Here are the config files i am using for hyprland, hyprpaper (wallpaper), waybar,swaylock (lockscreen) and dmenu (network menu). they are fully fonctionnnal but full of unused code bits because i am still playing with it adding and removing things.
 Enjoy.